 4. Surround yourself with success.
 I’m not into dumping friends, but there may be some dyed in the wool drinkers you just need to move on from.
 More importantly, make new sober friends, and read the posts here from folks who are running the good race.

 3. Look back once in a while.
-As you make progress, occasionally remind yourself of what it was like “back when”.
+As you make progress to maintain sobriety, occasionally remind yourself of what it was like “back when”.
 It can be a huge motivator.

-2. Prepare for success.
+2. Prepare for success maintaining sobriety.
 We all know when the tough times will be: At the pub with pals, the 5PM Happy Hour.
 Have a plan.
 Be aware of the times you have problems (this is often half the battle) and have something planned.
 Exercise at 5PM.
 Be ready to order a non-alcoholic drink at the pub.